A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing: Hamiltonian dynamics of light rays

 \section{Hamiltonian dynamics of light rays}

 In post-Born ray tracing, the trajectories of photons are deflected by the large-scale structure.
 Consequently, it is not known a priori if a photon emitted by a source will reach the observer.
 The core idea of HRT is to evolve both light rays (from its observed position on the image plane, denoted by $\bftheta_0$) and the matter particles (from their displacements and velocities at today) backward in time in an N-body simulation\footnote{We can backward evolve the dark matter particles by reversing the time variable in their EOMs.
-Ref.~\cite{LiEtAl2024} have shown that the N-body dynamics can be reversed with high accuracy in \pmwd.}.
-The light ray EOMs are reversible once we describe them with Hamiltonian dynamics, which we then implement numerically using symplectic integration.
+Table 2 of Ref.~\cite{LiEtAl2024} has shown that both the positions and velocities of the dark matter particles can be recovered to high accuracy across different simulation configurations in \pmwd{} when the EOMs are solved with a symplectic integrator.} The light ray EOMs are reversible once we describe them with Hamiltonian dynamics, which we then implement numerically using symplectic integration.
 This approach involves three parts: constructing the spacetime metric with gravitational perturbations, defining the photon's Hamiltonian using this metric, and finally, solving Hamilton's equations.
 We only motivate the results in this section and leave the detailed derivations to \cref{app:hamiltonian}.

 Let us parameterize spacetime with conformal time $\tau$ and comoving spatial coordinates $\bfx$.
 On scales smaller than the cosmic horizon, the matter density contrast $\delta(\bfx, \tau)$ sources a gravitational potential field $\npot(\bfx, \tau)$ via Poisson's equation,